Exchange Tower, Perth: Site history and construction

 The land on which the tower stands is owned by the historic Weld Club, a gentlemen's club located at the rear of the site, at the corner of Barrack Street and The Esplanade.
 The land was leased by the Weld Club to the tower's developers for 135 years.

-The building was the result of a 50–50 joint venture between Westpac subsidiary Australian Guarantee Corporation (AGC) and the Japanese C. Itoh and Shimizu.
+The building was the result of a 50–50 joint venture between Australian Guarantee Corporation (AGC) and the Japanese C. Itoh and Shimizu.
 Construction on the building started during the 1980s property boom at a cost of between $220 million and $230 million.
 The tower was built by Multiplex, topping out occurred in mid-1991 and construction completed in 1992.

 Post-completion

 Considered one of Perth's premium office towers, in July 2008 a portion of space halfway up Exchange Plaza was leased for $900 per square metre: the highest cost per square metre ever seen in Perth.

-The roof of the building has been used as a base from which to launch shells in the annual Lotterywest Skyworks fireworks display.
+The roof of the building has been used as a base from which to launch shells in the annual City of Perth Skyworks fireworks display.

 Ownership

 In 1992, Westpac bought out the share in the development of C. Ito and Shimizu, and took over the AGC share in the property.
 Westpac put the tower's leasehold on the market in late 1996 at a hefty discount to its development cost.
 The leasehold was purchased in April 1997 by Schroders Property for $106 million.
 The acquisition was structured as a 50-50 joint venture between the Schroders Property Fund and the unlisted Schroders Private Property Syndicate.

-This was the largest CBD office purchase since AMP purchased the BankWest Tower in 1994.
+This was the largest CBD office purchase since AMP purchased 108 St Georges Terrace in 1994.

 Control of the building was obtained by AMP Asset Management when it took over the Schroders property portfolios in 1999.

 In June 2003, Stockland bought a 50% share in the building.
 By 2006, the building was jointly owned by Stockland Trust Group and Colonial First State Property PPS Fund.

-In late 2011, AMP Asset Management purchased Stockland's stake for $157.7m.
+In late 2011, AMP Asset Management purchased Stockland's stake.

+In early 2018, Exchange Plaza was renamed Exchange Tower.
+In December 2018, AMP Capital Wholesale Office Fund and Primewest sold the Exchange Tower to the Primewest Counter Cyclical Trust It was included in the 2021 takeover of Primewest by Centuria.

 Design

 Exchange Plaza was designed by architects Peddle Thorp & Walker.
 It is a steel-framed structure with pre-cast concrete floor panels.
 The exterior of the building is fully glazed with curtain walls, which step back at the upper levels.
-The unique blue glass was produced in a one-off batch by Pilkingtons Australia.
+The unique blue glass was produced in a one-off batch by Pilkington.